-And now the budget retailer has decided to put more emphasis on fresh foods.
-Dollar General has announced that it will remodel an additional 400 stores to offer fresh produce and perishable items to thrifty shoppers by the end of 2018.
+This year, Dollar General remodeled more than 400 stores to bring fresh produce and perishable items to thrifty shoppers by the end of 2018.

-On a company earnings call, Dollar General CEO Todd Vasos acknowledged that the chain's move to sell fresh veggies and fruit has drawn new customers—and the initial market test of perishables in nearly 50 stores last year was extremely promising for the brand.
-Dollar General will remodel more than 1,000 of its stores this year, Supermarket News reports, and 450 of their stores nationwide will provide consumers with the chance to cash in on cheap essentials.
+On a company earnings call, Dollar General CEO Todd Vasos acknowledged that the chain's move to sell fresh veggies and fruit has drawn new customers—and the initial market test of perishables in nearly 50 stores in 2017 was extremely promising for the brand.

 What can you expect from these new stores?
 Dollar General is adding new coolers into their grocery aisles to offer everything you could find at a traditional grocery store, like bagged lettuce, vegetables, and freshly picked herbs.
 And their fruit section is impressive, with finds such as .95 cent avocados.